 Tasty turkey meatloaf layers and mashed potato frosting make this an extra special dog birthday cake indeed.
-This cake was made for Humphrey’s first birthday celebration.
+This extra special dog-friendly cake was made for Humphrey’s first birthday celebration.
 First birthday, first birthday party, first birthday cake!
-Check out our turkey meatloaf dog birthday cake recipe and DIY details.
+Check out our turkey meatloaf dog birthday cake recipe and DIY details on how it was made and decorated.

 Tasty Turkey Meatloaf Dog Birthday Cake Recipe